Classic Motorcycle Build

 Electrical System

-The Servi-Car electrical system was the last major part of the restoration.
+The electrical system was the last major part of this Servi-car restoration.
 Because the trike was missing most of the electrics, there was really no extra expense for me to upgrade from 6-volts to a 12-volts.

 Harley-Davidson Servi-car restoration